Senior Resources » Is Chocolate Good for You? 7 Potential Health Benefits

 Cacao Nibs

-Cacao nibs are small pieces of crushed cacao beans and are essentially pure chocolate before any sugar or other ingredients are added.
-Rich in antioxidants and nutrients and low in sugar, they’re a great alternative to more processed chocolates.
-However, it’s important to note that they’re also quite bitter!
-Cacao nibs can be incorporated into recipes or enjoyed as a snack for their health benefits.
+Cacao nibs are small pieces of crushed cacao beans.
+Basically, they’re pure chocolate, without any added sugar or other ingredients!
+Rich in nutrients and low in sugar, they’re a great alternative to more processed chocolates.
+But they’re quite bitter!
+You can incorporate cacao nibs into recipes or (if you have a strong tolerance for bitterness) as a solo snack.
+Per Healthline, they contain caffeine, so you should still eat them in moderation.

 Advertisement.